Eat

 A full Pottsville block, day and night.

-The route 209 home that today serves Schuylkill County 24/7.
+The Route 209 home that today serves Schuylkill County 24/7.

 Coney Dogs, tavern favorites, live music, drive-thru, and a brand-new tiki bar — 24 hours a day.